 Ioli Christopoulou (2001) is the policy director of the Green Tank, a non-profit think tank aimed at promoting policy solutions for a sustainable future, which she co-founded in 2018.

 Throughout her academic and professional career, Ioli has focused on issues of sustainability and environmental law, policy and governance, studying and partaking in the constantly evolving global, European and national environmental politics.

-Ioli also has been teaching environmental courses at the College Year in Athens since 2008.
-She has been a member of the Board of MEDASSET – The Mediterranean Association to Save the Sea Turtle and the coordinator of the Mount Holyoke Alumnae Group of Greece.
+She has served as a member of the Board of “MEDASSET – The Mediterranean Association to Save the Sea Turtle” and is the coordinator of the Mount Holyoke Alumnae Group of Greece and the delegate of Greece to the Mount Holyoke European Alumnae Council.
 Learn more here.